 Last Tuesday I attended the 2019 LIS-Bibliometrics meeting which focused on open metrics and measuring openness.
-I was part of a panel that was asked to discuss the topic “Thinking globally about research evaluation: common challenges, common solutions”.
+I was part of a panel that discussed the topic “Thinking globally about research evaluation: common challenges, common solutions”.
 Chaired by Lizzie Gadd from Loughborough University, the panel also included Ian Rowlands (King’s College) and Kate Williams (Harvard University/Cambridge University).

 To break down the topic, each of us was asked four questions.
 Below are the answers to these questions that I prepared for my opening remarks.
 I’ve left in the bold-face type the points that I wanted to emphasise.